 SportsKnicks Carmelo Anthony quietly works on recruiting friend Kevin Durant Kevin Durant, left, and Carmelo Anthony speak on the court at halftime between the United States team and World team during the BBVA Compass Rising Stars Challenge 2016 at Air Canada Centre on Feb.
 12, 2016 in Toronto, Canada.
 Photo Credit: Getty Images / Elsa By Brian Heyman Special to Newsday June 27, 2016 9:18 PM Print Share fbShare Tweet Email USA Basketball introduced its men’s Olympic team Monday, seating 12 NBA players in two rows on a makeshift stage inside a hot Harlem gym.
 And there among the Rio-bound back row were Carmelo Anthony and Kevin Durant, who to fans of the Knicks sure would look great posing together in their team picture.
 Anthony has been working on it, recruiting his longtime pal, who officially will turn into the league’s most coveted free agent at 12:01 a.m.
 Friday.
 But Anthony hasn’t been pressing the 6-9, seven-time All-Star Thunder forward.
 “At this point in time, we’re friends; we hang out,” Anthony said.
 “It’s magnified now because he’s a free agent and we’re in New York.
 But last year, nobody was talking about us hanging out, going to work out or going to dinner, or things like that.
 “So yeah, those conversations do come up, but it’s not something that I’m constantly on him, throwing at him, because I was in that situation before.
 And it’s a lot of things that’s going through his mind.
 There was a lot of things that was going through my mind.”
 The Thunder and the 73-win Warriors are perceived as the top contenders to snag Durant, and the Knicks are considered long shots.
 They weren’t on the original meet-and-greet list of six teams that has circulated.
 But the Knicks hope he will add them now that Phil Jackson has added marquee point guard Derrick Rose to the mix with Anthony and Kristaps Porzingis for new coach Jeff Hornacek.
 Durant didn’t rule out a meeting.
 “Obviously, they have a good team now with D-Rose and Melo and Porzingis,” Durant said.
 “I’m going to talk to my team and we’ll figure things out.”
 Durant, who owns a career scoring average of 27.4 points per game and a 2013-14 MVP award, teamed with Anthony to win a gold medal at the 2012 Olympics in London.
 “He’s been my friend since I was in high school, so we talk about everything,” Durant said.
 “That’s like my big brother right there.”
 Anthony is very pleased that Rose has joined the Knicks.
 “Nobody expected that, so that was a good first step for us,” Anthony said.
 “I thought we had to step up to the plate and make a splash some kind of way.”
 This will be Anthony’s fourth Olympics, unprecedented in U.S. men’s basketball.
 Striking gold for a third time would be unprecedented, too.
 These things ultimately won out over the 32-year-old forward’s Zika virus concerns.
 He had consultations with doctors about that.
 “We can try to downplay the Zika thing, but it is what it is,” Anthony said.
 “I don’t think anybody has the answers as to how to control that.”
-By Brian Heyman Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Brian Heyman Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.